 to work with the board and alumni association to mark the year-long (July 2015-June 2016) anniversary celebration in a fitting

 manner and welcomes all suggestions.
 Suggestions from his office and other faculty include: making the 2015 Dialogue Days and Awards Day extra special; panel discussion – where the college is and where it will be in 50 years or 50 years looking back, 50 years looking forward; trip to the NYSE; collecting photos to create a walk down memory lane in the halls of MCOB; bringing emeriti back for Homecoming - possibly securing a suite; bringing in a speaker for a big lecture, a person who does not need an introduction and will get play in media.
 Bamman and Spaulding like the idea of a big speaker – tie in with Dialogue Days and increase alumni attendance.

 Sanyal asked the board for their approval to use monies from the Neil Palomba

 Fund (a spendable recognition fund to bring speakers to campus).
-The college is looking to bring Marc Pritchard, global brand building officer for Proctor and Gamble, to campus on October 31.
+The college is looking to bring Marc Pritchard, global brand building officer for Procter and Gamble, to campus on October 31.
 The program is a smaller version of the Executive in Residence.
 Pritchard will give a large talk, meet with faculty, attend classes, and be recognized at a reception.
 Alumni are encouraged to attend the reception.
 Sanyal anticipates needing less than $2,000 to cover Pritchard's meals, hotel, plaque, and program advertisements.
 Spaulding made a motion to approve up to $2,000 to bring Pritchard to campus.
 Following seconds from Bammann and Mangia, the board unanimously approved the fund usage.

 Sanyal spoke with Julie Stroh regarding the Miller Mentors program.
 She has generated list of potential mentors